evanc108/Tally/README.md

 1. **Create a Circle** — Give it a name ("Ski Trip 2026", "Shared Apartment") and currency
 2. **Add Members** — Invite friends; each member links their bank account via Plaid
 3. **Configure Splits** — Choose equal, percentage-based, or weighted splits (e.g., one person pays 2× because they're upgrading their room)
-4. **Designate a Leader** — The person whose account serves as the fail-safe backstop
+4. **Designate a Leader** — The person whose account serves as the fail-safe backstop and owns the group's financial account
-5. **Issue a Card** — A virtual card is issued instantly to the leader's Apple/Google Wallet, or a physical card can be ordered
+5. **Issue Card Tokens** — Each member receives their own unique virtual card token, instantly added to their Apple/Google Wallet.
+Every token maps to the same group, so any member can initiate a purchase on behalf of the circle

 ### Making a Purchase

-1. Member (typically the leader) taps/swipes the Tally card at a merchant
+1. **Any member** taps their personal card token at a merchant
-2. The card network pings Tally's backend with the charge amount
+2. Highnote sends an authorization webhook to Tally's backend with the token ID and charge amount
+3. Tally maps the token to the group and identifies all members
-3. Tally checks every member's balance in parallel — this takes ~50–100ms
+4. Tally checks every member's balance in parallel — this takes ~50–100ms
-4. If approved, the merchant receives the full amount; each member's share is debited simultaneously
+5. If approved, Highnote pulls the full amount from the Product Funding Account; Tally simultaneously triggers individual pulls from each member's funding source
-5. Every member sees the transaction appear in the app in real-time with their individual share
+6. Every member sees the transaction appear in the app in real-time with their individual share, tagged with who initiated it

 ### When a Member Is Short